mikegratton/LetsTalk/README.md

 # Introduction

-Let's Talk is an API wrapped around the FastDDS library, along with a distribution of that library, the IDL compiler, and cmake tools for compiling/linking to DDS and IDL-derived files.
+Let's Talk is a C++ communication library compatible with DDS (the Data Distribution Service) designed for simple and efficient interprocess coordination on local networks.
+As DDS is the communication standard used by ROS2, it's compatible with ROS2.
+The library is an API wrapped around the FastDDS library, along with a distribution of that library and cmake tools for compiling/linking to DDS.
 It's guiding principle is that *simple things should be easy*.
 So it trys to adopt sensible defaults while providing access to more functionality through optional arguments.

 Here's the basic "hello world" example from [Fast DDS](https://fast-dds.docs.eprosima.com/en/latest/fastdds/getting_started/simple_app/simple_app.html) using the Let's Talk API: